 Finally, remember that divorce and separation can be one of the most stressful events that can occur in a person’s life.
 With this in mind, and after having sought the appropriate legal advice, work towards reaching an agreement with your spouse over:-

-a) Who will start the divorce and the grounds that will be used
+a) Who will start the divorce and pay the application fee

 b) The financial issues which will arise from your separation